LouD82/cd-autoscroll/README.md

 ## Project Organization

-The project is organized into three distinct attempts at solving the auto-scroll issue:
+The project is organized into two previous attempts at solving the auto-scroll issue:

 1. **attempt-1-original**: The first implementation that caused Claude Desktop to crash on startup
    - Uses direct script injection in the HTML head